Vector image of female student on computer, doing yoga, texting on phone

 How to Balance College, Work, and Social Time: Top 10 Do's and Don'ts

-Classes, coursework, friends, jobs, naptime...there's a lot of stuff to juggle in college!
-Here's what you should (and shouldn't) do to balance your life on campus.
+Classes, homework, friends, jobs, naps...there's a lot of stuff to juggle in college!
+Here's what you should and shouldn't do to stay balanced on campus.

 Time management is one of the most difficult parts of college.
 You want to do well in your classes, make memories with friends, earn some extra money, and make sure these years are as amazing as everyone says they’ll be.
 But if you start getting four hours of sleep a night and fall behind in class, the stress can build up and turn your college experience into a nightmare…Let’s avoid that, shall we?
 Instead of worrying about how you’re going to juggle everything you want to do, let’s focus on outlining some ways to organize your time.
 Doing is better than worrying, after all.